googlefonts/colr-gradients-spec/colr-gradients-spec.md

 **5.7.11.1.5 Transformations**

 A PaintTransform table can be used within a color glyph description to apply an affine transformation matrix.
-Supported transformations using a matrix can be a combination of: scale, skew, mirror, rotate, or translate.
-The transformation is applied to all nested paints in the child sub-graph, including a nested sub-graph referenced using a PaintColrGlyph table (see 5.7.11.1.7.3).
+Transformations supported by a matrix can be a combination of scale, skew, mirror, rotate, or translate.
+The transformation is applied to all nested paints in the child sub-graph.

-NOTE: Affine transformations have the property that parallel lines remain parallel.

 The effect of a PaintTransform table is illustrated in figure 5.21: a PaintTransform is used to specify a rotation, and both the glyph outline and gradient in the sub-graph are rotated.